klfajardo/siem-log-simulation-scripts/documentation.md

 The following is a list of available scripts as of today.
 Each script is accompanied by a brief description of its purpose:

-- generate_apache_access_error_log.sh - Generates log samples for Apache Access Error server service, tailored for testing and development purposes within Splunk environments.
+- generate_apache_access_error_log.sh - Generates log samples for Apache Access Error server service, tailored for testing and development purposes within SIEM environments.

 Template:

-- script_name_1.sh - Generates log samples for <service_1> server  service, tailored for testing and development purposes within Splunk  environments.
+- script_name_1.sh - Generates log samples for <service_1> server  service, tailored for testing and development purposes within SIEM environments.